matrix-org/matrix-hookshot/docs/setup/figma.md

 To bridge a figma file into your room, you should:
   - Invite the bot user to the room.
   - Make sure the bot able to send state events (usually the Moderator power level in clients)
-  - Say `!hookshot figma file fileUrl` where `fileUrl` is the url to the figma file e.g `https://www.figma.com/files/project/12345/...`
+  - Say `!hookshot figma file fileUrl` where `fileUrl` is the URL to the figma file e.g `https://www.figma.com/files/project/12345/...`
   - Figma comments will now be bridged into the room.